YuliaOv22/DD_2024_private/hw4/README.md

-# Snakemake Pipeline for Genome Assembly and Annotation
+# Nextflow Pipeline for Genome Assembly and Annotation

-This repository contains a Snakemake pipeline for genome assembly and annotation.
+This repository contains a Nextflow pipeline for genome assembly and annotation.
 The pipeline includes steps for quality control, genome assembly, quality assessment, and annotation.
 Below, you will find detailed instructions on how to set up and run the pipeline, as well as information on the input and output files.

 Table of Contents
 - [Overview][1]